 If the business has good long-term prospects, you may be able to take short-term steps to tide you over.
 Improving credit control by managing your creditors or selling off non-essential assets can provide an immediate cash injection.
 For example, a discounted sale of old inventory can increase cash balances - even if the stock is being sold at below cost.

 If you have a convincing business plan, you may be able to raise finance by approaching investors or lenders for additional funding.
 Your chances of success are far better if you do this before the business is in trouble.

 Where the outlook is less promising, you should consider appointing a licensed insolvency practitioner to look at your options.
 Doing nothing, or trying to protect your personal position at the expense of other creditors, is not an option.
 The consequences can include personal liability for the business debts or even a charge of fraud.

 If possible, you should act before you are faced with court action or a statutory demand for repayment from creditors trying to protect their own interests.
-Early action increases the likelihood that you will be able to rescue something from the situation.
+Taking early action yourself increases the likelihood that you will be able to rescue something from the situation.